 Our information technology systems serve an important role in the efficient operation of our business.
 The failure of these information technology systems to perform as we anticipate could disrupt our business and negatively impact our results of operations.
 In addition, our information technology systems could be damaged or cease to function properly due to any number of causes, such as catastrophic events, power outages, security breaches, ransomware, computer viruses or cyber-based attacks.
-Further, state-sponsored cyber-attacks could expand including as part of the conflict between Russia and Ukraine, which could adversely affect our or our suppliers' ability to maintain and enhance key cyber security and data protection measures.
-While we have contingency plans in place to prevent or mitigate the impact of these events, if such events were to occur and our disaster recovery plans do not effectively address the issues on a timely basis, we could suffer interruptions in our ability to manage our operations and service our customers, and we may be required to make a significant investment to fix or replace our information technology systems, each of which may have a material adverse effect on our business and financial results.
-In addition, if customer, employee or our proprietary information is compromised by a security breach or cyber-attack or other event, it could have a material adverse effect on our business, including as a result of remedial actions that we may be required to take, potential liabilities and penalties, loss of business and reputational damage.
+Further, state-sponsored cyber-attacks could expand, including as part of the conflict between Russia and Ukraine, which could adversely affect our or our suppliers' ability to maintain and enhance key cyber security and data protection measures.
+While we have contingency plans in place to prevent or mitigate the impact of these events, if such events were to occur and our disaster recovery plans do not effectively address the issues on a timely basis, we could suffer interruptions in our ability to manage our operations and service our customers, and we may be required to make a significant investment to fix or replace our information technology systems, each of which may have a material adverse effect on our business, including as a result of remedial actions that we may be required to take, potential liabilities and penalties, loss of business and reputational damage.
 Our failure to properly respond to any such event could also result in exposure to liability.
 We are subject to numerous laws and regulations in the U.S. and internationally designed to protect the information of clients, customers, employees, and other third parties that we collect and maintain.
 These laws and regulations are increasing in complexity and number.
-If we fail to comply with such laws or regulations, we may be subject to litigation,
+If we fail to comply with such laws or regulations, we may be subject to litigation, monetary damages, enforcement actions or fines in one or more jurisdictions, which could have an adverse effect on our business.